prakhar1989/docker-curriculum/tutorial/src/index.md

 277451c15ec183dd939e80298ea4bcf55050328a39b04124b387d668e3ed3943
 ```

 As seen above, we use `--name es` to give our container a name which makes it easy to use in subsequent commands.
 Once the container is started, we can see the logs by running `docker container logs` with the container name (or ID) to inspect the logs.
-You should logs similar to below if Elasticsearch started successfully.
+You should see logs similar to below if Elasticsearch started successfully.

 > Note: Elasticsearch takes a few seconds to start so you might need to wait before you see `initialized` in the logs.